 Sita Sings the Blues is a modernist tale that parallels pieces of an artist’s life with the Ramayana.
 More than just a story about relationship woes, the animated film also has a funny discourse on the mythological tale revealing a subtle subversive undercurrent in the film.

-Three narrators get confused yet dare not challenge the stories they tell and unwittingly reveal the sexism in it.
+Three narrators get confused yet dare not challenge the stories they tell and unwittingly reveal their sexism.
 Sita endlessly professes her undying devotion that she goes under trial by fire twice yet gets banished, blamed, and in the end, told that it’s her fault for loving a douche.
 Using the Rajput style of brush painting, Indian shadow puppets, striking vector animation, and squiggle vision technique to complement the narrative, it’s a feat all done by one artist – Nina Paley.
 Best of all, it’s FREE.

 6. Mary and Max (2009)